Psionica/psionica.github.io/docs/workshop/dual.md

 ## Features

 Your Dual's architecture enables three progressively more powerful features: fluid search, descriptive search, and open dialogue.
 Fluid and descriptive search are extractive features, meaning that they merely guide you to existing notes which are currently relevant.
 In contrast, open dialogue is a generative feature.
-It can be used to synthetize original content from scratch whose connection to previous notes is abstract and non-trivial.
+It can be used to synthesize original content from scratch whose connection to previous notes is abstract and non-trivial.
 Naturally, this is the main attraction.

 Samples from the author's own Dual are provided for illustration purposes.[^7] However, due to the underlying second brain being only several weeks old at the time of writing, a personal diary spanning several months has also been used for deriving the essence.